 Weekly discussion and Quizzes There will be weekly quizzes and discussion in canvas that will align with the module covered in that week.
 These quizzes will be in any format convenient with the subject matter of the module.NO POINTS For LATE SUBMISSIONS

-Research Paper and other assignments There will be assignments and one research paper that will be submitted.
-The term paper will be about a topical issue in environmental science.
-Specific details about this paper, including due date will be communicated.
+Research Paper / other assignments There may be assignments / research paper about a topical issue in environmental science.
+Specific details about assignment/ paper, including due date will be communicated.

 Tests